andrew/ultimate-awesome/README.md

 - [Awesome-AI-Security](https://github.com/DeepSpaceHarbor/Awesome-AI-Security) - :file_folder: #AISecurity.
 - [awesome-qt](https://github.com/JesseTG/awesome-qt) - A curated list of awesome tools, libraries, and resources for the Qt framework.
 - [Crypto-OpSec-SelfGuard-RoadMap](https://github.com/OffcierCia/Crypto-OpSec-SelfGuard-RoadMap) - Here we collect and discuss the best DeFi, Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.
+- [awesome-machine-learning-in-compilers](https://github.com/zwang4/awesome-machine-learning-in-compilers) - Must read research papers and links to tools and datasets that are related to using machine learning for compilers and systems optimisation.
 - [awesome-web-animation](https://github.com/sergey-pimenov/awesome-web-animation) - A list of awesome web animation libraries, books, apps etc.
 - [Awesome-GPT-Store](https://github.com/Anil-matcha/Awesome-GPT-Store) - Custom GPT Store - A collection of major GPTS available in public.
 - [awesome-django-rest-framework](https://github.com/nioperas06/awesome-django-rest-framework) -  💻😍Tools, processes and resources you need to create an awesome API with Django REST Framework.